 \subsection{Covariance matrix and slope parameter for covariates}

 Regarding \((\widetilde{\lambda}, \Sigma)\), our first Gibbs step samples \(\Sigma\) collapsed on \(\widetilde{\lambda}\) from

-an inverse Wishart with matrix parameter \(I_K + S\) and scalar parameter \(K + 1 + N\), and where \(S\) is a scaled estimate of \(\Sigma\), defined in Supplementary Material B. We then use this value to sample \(\widetilde{\lambda}\) from its full conditional,
+an inverse Wishart with matrix parameter \(I_K + S\) and scalar parameter \(K + 1 + N\), where \text{etr} denotes the expected value of the trace and where \(S\) is a scaled estimate of \(\Sigma\), defined in Supplementary Material B. We then use this value to sample \(\widetilde{\lambda}\) from its full conditional,

 a matrix variate normal distribution (see \citet{gupta1999matrix} or Supplementary Material C), where \(\widehat{L_2} = (X^\prime X + I_D)^{-1} X^\prime \widetilde{\alpha^\ast}\) is an estimate of \(\widetilde{\lambda}\), and \(X = (X_1^\prime, \ldots, X_n^\prime)^\prime \in \mathbb{R}^{N \times D}\).
 We note that the choice of the hyperparameter \(v_0 = K + 1\) led to the above inverse Wishart, which ``has the effect of setting a uniform distribution on the individual [covariance] parameters (that is, they are assumed equally likely to take on any value between -1 and 1)'' \citep[page 286]{gelman2007data}.